 The School of Business offers a structured graduate program combining classroom theory with exposure to relevant field experiences.
 Through the sport leadership program, students will be prepared to assume the responsibilities for developing professional and amateur athletes and managing sports programs in a variety of academic, public and private sectors.
 The interdisciplinary faculty and curriculum give students the opportunity to concentrate on areas most important to them and most relevant to the sports business.
-Students of the program are required to complete a comprehensive examination.

 Student learning outcomes